openedx/openedx-events/docs/index.rst

-.. openedx-events documentation top level file, created by sphinx-quickstart on Wed Apr 07 10:13:29 2021.
+.. openedx-hooks documentation top level file, created by sphinx-quickstart on Wed Apr 07 10:13:29 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-openedx-events
+openedx-hookss
 ==============

-What is this project?
+Library with definitions and utilities for the Open edX hooks framework.

 Contents: